BEagle1984/silverback/_docs/0-introduction/003-releases.md

 * Changes to the schema of the outbox table (`Silverback.Messaging.Connectors.Model.OutboundMessage`)
 * The configuration fluent API changed quite a bit, refer to the current documentation (e.g. [Using the Bus]({{ site.baseurl }}/docs/quickstart/bus) and [Connecting to a Message Broker]({{ site.baseurl }}/docs/quickstart/message-broker))

-**Important!** `WithConnectionTo<KafkaBroker>` has to be replaced with `WithConnectionToKafka` in order for all features to work properly.
+`WithConnectionTo<KafkaBroker>` has to be replaced with `WithConnectionToKafka` in order for all features to work properly.
 When failing to do so no message key will be generated, causing the messages to land in a random partition and/or preventing to publish to a compacted topic. (see [Kafka Message Key]({{ site.baseurl }}/docs/kafka/message-key))
-{: .notice--warning}
+{: .notice--important}

 * `Silverback.Integration.EntityFrameworkCore` and `Silverback.EventSourcing.EntityFrameworkCore` have been deprecated (`Silverback.Core.EntityFrameworkCore` contains all the necessary logic to use EF as store)
 * `KeyMemberAttribute` has been renamed to `PartitioningKeyMemberAttribute` (see [Kafka Message Key]({{ site.baseurl }}/docs/kafka/message-key))